drfknoble/tensorflow_projects/RNN/README.md

 # RNN

-In this project, I show you how to use TensorFlow to create a Recurrent Neural Network (RNN) to predict the next character is a string.
+In this project, I show you how to use TensorFlow to create a Recurrent Neural Network (RNN) to predict the next character is an array of four numbers.

 # Table of Contents